raspberrypi/documentation/configuration/README.md

 ## Contents

 - [raspi-config](raspi-config.md)
-    - The Raspberry Pi configuration tool in Raspbian that allows you to easily enable features such as the camera, and to change your specific settings such as keyboard layout
+    - The Raspberry Pi configuration tool in Raspbian, which allows you to easily enable features such as the camera, and to change your specific settings such as keyboard layout
 - [config.txt](config-txt/README.md)
     - The Raspberry Pi configuration file
 - [Wireless networking](wireless/README.md)
     - Configuring your Pi to connect to a wireless network using the Raspberry Pi 3's or Pi Zero W's inbuilt wireless connectivity, or a USB wireless dongle
 - [Wireless access point](wireless/access-point.md)
-    - Configuring your Pi as a wireless access point using the Raspberry Pi 3 or Pi Zero W's inbuilt wireless connectivity, or a USB wireless dongle
+    - Configuring your Pi as a wireless access point using Raspberry Pi 3 or Raspberry Pi Zero W's inbuilt wireless connectivity, or a USB wireless dongle
 - [Using a proxy](use-a-proxy.md)
     - Setting up your Pi to access the internet via a proxy server
 - [HDMI Config](hdmi-config.md)